DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/_index.md

 All Session Replay SDK versions can be found in the [Maven Snapshots Repository][1].

 1. Make sure you've [setup and initialized the Datadog Android RUM SDK][2].
-2. In order to use the SNAPSHOTS in your Gradle dependencies, you will need to add this repository as a source in your repository configuration in your `build.gradle` file:
+2. In order to use the SNAPSHOTS in your Gradle dependencies, add this repository as a source in your repository configuration in your `build.gradle` file:

    {{< code-block lang="javascript" filename="build.gradle" disable_copy="false" collapsible="true" >}}
      repositories {